zivantika123/AI-SA-/README.md

 Display Results:
 The classified exercise and its confidence score are displayed on the webpage, allowing the user to see feedback in real-time as they perform the exercise.

-Dependencies
-TensorFlow.js
-TensorFlow.js is the core library used for machine learning in the browser.

-Purpose:

-TensorFlow.js allows the model to run directly in the user's browser without the need for server-side computation.
-This enables real-time pose estimation using the webcam or uploaded images.
-Integration:

-It is imported via a CDN (Content Delivery Network) link, which makes it easy to add to the project.
-The library handles the computational tasks necessary for processing the pose estimation model and classifying exercises.
-Version:

-The project uses TensorFlow.js version 1.3.1, but it can be updated to a more recent version for better performance and support for additional features.
-Teachable Machine Pose Library
-The Teachable Machine Pose Library is built on top of TensorFlow.js and provides an easy interface for using pose estimation models.

-Purpose:

-This library simplifies the integration of pose estimation models trained using Google’s Teachable Machine.
-It takes care of loading the model, making predictions, and estimating poses.
-Integration:

-The library is included via a CDN and is crucial for processing the webcam feed or uploaded images and generating predictions related to exercise poses.
-Pose Detection:

-It enables the real-time detection of poses by identifying body joints and classifying them into predefined categories (like squats or lunges) based on the trained model.
-Future Improvements

 Additional Exercises: